Maaack/Godot-Game-Template/addons/maaacks_game_template/docs/AutomaticUpdating.md

 # Automatic Updating

-This plugin automatically checks the GitHub repo for a new releases.
+This plugin automatically checks GitHub for new releases.
 When a new release is available, the option to update will appear in the `Project > Tools` menu.

 ## Starting an Update

 > [!IMPORTANT]
 > Save the state of the project, and close all open scenes and scripts.

-Select the option from `Project > Tools > Update Maaack's Game Template to ...`.
+Select the option from `Project > Tools > Update Maaack's Game Template to v...`.

 A window will pop-up, confirming the choice to update to the latest release.
 Select `OK`.